LearnersGuild/curriculum/Interviews.md

   Any 9.x version of Postgres or greater will work for the interview challenges.

 - **Database Client**
   It's also likely that you'll find it useful to connect to and explore the challenge database using a GUI tool.

   Here are some popular options:
   - [Postico](https://eggerapps.at/postico)
   - [DBVisualizer](https://www.dbvis.com/download)

-#### Live coding practice
+#### Using the sample challenges

-For more details about what each phase interview covers and sample challenges, see the phase-specific interview pages:
+A sample version of the interview challenge for each phase is available for practice.
+It is _highly_ encouraged that you do timed practice with these sample versions to familiarize yourself with the challenge format and the topics covered.
+For more details about what each phase interview covers and links to the sample challenges, see the phase-specific interview pages:

 * [Practice Phase Interview](/Phases/Practice/Interview.md)
 * [Apprenticeship](/Phases/Apprenticeship/Interview.md)